fede-mz/money-tracker/README.md

 * `bundle exec rails test`

 ## Future Features
+* Manage Accounts, Categories and Tags (create tags while typing in CashFlowForm)
 * Outcomes by category, allow filtering by tags
-* Convert currencies to show a single chart
+* Allow the user to have more than one currency (and convert currencies to show a single result)
+* Compare Outcome by Category with the budget
-* Add a way to record annual payments and reminders
+* Add a way to record annual expenses and reminders
-* Calculate an Average (for outcomes) and compare with the budget
+* Calculate an average of outcomes for the last X months.
-* Make sure that for the meaning average, annual payments are proportionally computed
+  * Make sure that annual payments are proportionally computed
+  * example: car insurance is billed annually, so we should take that amount and divide by 12 to know the average